 Lowes no longer carries this model of bathroom vanity, but Amazon offers a similarly compact and stylish vanity + sink basin that looks just like mine.

-I finished the vanity with this vintage-hotel style classic faucet for about $40.
+I finished the vanity with a vintage-hotel style classic faucet for about $40.

 Cost to Paint: $40